 Billy Joel may have been a child of the '60s, but the appeal of that decade's crowning moment was lost on him.
 He recently told an interviewer that Woodstock wasn't his thing because he couldn't find a bathroom.

 "I went to Woodstock," he told Entertainment Weekly.
 "I didn’t play there, but I went up on a motorcycle, which was a good move because the highway was just a parking lot.
 I wanted to see [Jimi] Hendrix and the Who.
 But after a day and a half with no real toilet facilities ... what am I, a bear?
 I have to go in the woods?
 There was a lot of mud and people were smoking a lot of pot and taking a lot of acid."

 Woodstock, which took place from Aug.
 15-18, 1969, was noted for the atmosphere, where an estimated 500,000 people created a peaceful environment despite a lack of food and sanitary conditions and an awful lot of rain, mud and drugs.
 But Joel said he was much more interested in the music than the party.

-"I didn’t do anything back then," he continued.
+"I didn’t do anything back then," he said.
 "I drank a beer or something.
-The first day, I saw Santana.
+The first day I saw Santana.
 Or was it Joe Cocker?
 I was dirty and itchy and covered with poison ivy and I thought, 'Just get me out of here!
 I’ve got to use a bathroom.'"